rajdee/posthtml-classes/README.md

 Type: `boolean`
 Default: `false`

-Set `true` if you want to generate css file with support of nested structure, which supported by Stylus, SCSS or LESS preprocessor, or `false` if you want to generate standard css.
+Set `true` if you want to generate css file with support of nested structure, which supported by PostCSS, Stylus, SCSS or LESS preprocessor, or `false` if you want to generate standard css.

 ## With Gulp